edrian-liao/personal-blog/_posts/2025-01-10-dear-friends.markdown

 Edrian ❤️

-_p.s. excuse my italian phrases - lowkey appreciating the beautiful language of ✨italia✨_
+_p.s. excuse my italian phrases - lowkey appreciating the beautiful language of ✨italia✨. also, this is a hidden blog post; the only reason you're seeing this is because you have the customized link._ 😉